 The American Psychological Association (APA) has conducted research indicating that people have a natural preference for avoiding challenges that require them to open up to new beliefs.
 Also, people naturally seek confirmation and reinforcement that their beliefs are correct.

 Other theories suggest that people may rely on confirmation bias because it allows for faster decisions.
-This theory makes sense when considering that recruiters often have many applications or resumes to process.
+This theory particularly makes sense when recruiters have many applications or resumes to process.

 In most cases, confirmation bias is an unconscious bias.
 However, the cost of confirmation bias is high because it can cause selectors to make poor hiring decisions.

 Suppose a hiring manager grew up in a culture that saw tattoos as being associated with negative behaviors.
-When this hiring manager sees a tattoo on a candidate, they may make a judgment on that candidate that doesn’t reflect the candidate’s ability to perform a job effectively.
+When this hiring manager sees a tattoo on a candidate, they may make a negative judgment that has nothing to do with the candidate’s ability to perform the job effectively.

 Belief Perseverance or Persistence